Behavioral Finance and Behavioral Investing

 So now, how do I profit from that prediction?

 Behavioral Alpha—Investors (including you) will continue to have biases in the future

-So, I hope you understand the theory—the one thing that won’t change—people are irrational.
-Markets are made of people and are also irrational.
+So, I hope you understand the theory—the one thing that won’t change—that people are irrational.
+Therefore, markets are made of people and are also irrational.

 Behavioral investing attempts to identify measurable and persistent distortions in the prices.
 These data are derived empirically.
-From the data, what strategy can you use to take advantage of the irrationality of other people?
+From the data, what strategy can you use to take advantage of other people’s irrationality?